 Other operating revenues consist primarily of revenues for transmission and other miscellaneous revenues.
-These revenues were \$76.2 million, \$66.1 million, and \$60.7 million in 2017, 2016, and 2015, respectively.
+These revenues were \$79.8 million, \$76.2 million, and \$66.1 million in 2018, 2017, and 2016, respectively.
 The majority of these revenues were from other SPP transmission customers for their share of qualifying transmission upgrade projects of the District.
+The increase in these revenues from 2017 to 2018 was partially due to additional SPP transmission revenues from wholesale customers who have become partial requirements customers under the 2002 Contracts, and must purchase transmission service through SPP.